jpcsp/jpcsp/README.txt

 -> Draft implementation for the support of Video UMDs;

+-> Basic network support: Infrastructure network is almost complete.
+   Adhoc network or Signin to Playstation Network are not supported at all.

 -> A lot of compatibility improvements in almost of the PSP modules.